Spanish and Hispanic American Studies/Spanish (B.A.) (2 subjects)

 - You can also get into contact with other Romance languages and cultures, if you like.

 Depending on the targeted occupational field, a combination of the subject Spanish and Hispanic American Studies with subjects of cultural and social sciences is recommended, or, alternatively, with studies of economics and/or law.
 Studying in Göttingen provides opportunities for innovative, personal combinations from a choice of about 40 subjects.

 For graduates, all types of careers are open which are connected with the Spanish language and culture.
 Some typical occupational fields are media professions, tourism, publishing, non-governmental and cultural organisations and public relations, for example in internationally active commercial enterprises.
 The Bachelor’s degree in Spanish and Hispanic American Studies offers an optimal starting point for subsequent specialisation as an interpreter or translator.
 The University offers many programmes of career guidance and preparation for the job market.

 Related and consecutive/graduate programmes

-To start the degree programme, Spanish language proficiency is required at the B1 level of the Common European Framework of Reference for Languages (GER).
-This level of proficiency can be proved either by relevant documentary evidence or by passing our aptitude and orientation test.Details
+To begin your studies, you must have Spanish language skills at level B1 of the Common European Framework of Reference for Languages (CEFR).
+You have to prove proficiency before enrolling by submitting documentary evidence to the Seminar of Romance Philology or by passing our aptitude and orientation test

 apl.
 Prof. Dr. Annette Paatz